 - Flowers in monocotyledonous plants have a number of crowns, number of petals, and the number of flower stamens starting from multiples of 3.
 The number of parts of flower organs and leaf bones is not a definite differentiator in distinguishing monocotyledonous plants and dicotyledonous plants.
 This is based on the discovery of several plants that are incompatible with the general characteristics of both

-Secondary growth in monocotyledonous plants does not occur secondary growth.
+Secondary growth in monocotyledonous plants does not occur in secondary growth.
 In this group, only long-term growth occurs.
 Cambium growth does not occur in monocotyledonous plants.

 - Monocotyledonous plants have transport bundles that are spread on all stems without any special arrangement.
-Monocotyledonous plants do not have cortex in the constituent parts of tissue.
+Monocotyledonous plants do not have cortex in the constituent parts of the tissue.
 Xylem transport vessels and phloem transport vessels are formed based on meristematic cambium cells.
 The network of transport vessels formed from cambium tissue then experiences growth to the outside, resulting in the formation of bark or bark.
 In the formation of the inside will form a log or wood.
-The wood part is xylem tissue cells which have experienced death and have drained.
+The wood part is xylem tissue cells that have experienced death and have drained.
 The dead transport network will harden and grow densely due to the presence of lignin in the cell wall.
 Secondary thickening due to lignin thickening is composed of complex phenol polymers so that it is useful in making wood to be hard, dense, and brown in color.

 - Pollen in monocotyledonous plants has a single path in each pollen grain.
 In dicotyledonous plants have 3 grooves on each pollen grains.

 - Wood vessels in the structure of dicotyledonous and monocotyledonous rods.
 Monocotyledonous plants are not equipped with wooden vessels.
-This can be seen or observed in the family of grasses or poaceae.
+This can be seen or observed in the family of grasses or Poaceae.

-Main Different Characteristic Anatomy Dicots and Monocotyledon
+Main Different – Characteristic Anatomy Dicotyledon and Monocotyledon

 Anatomical Characteristics of Dicotyledonous Plants

 The root in dicot is not found pith.
 The xylem vessels are in the middle, while the phloem vessels are in the outer xylem bounded by cambium.
 Xylem vessels have thick walls, little fiber, but contain a lot of parenchymal tissue.
 Perisikel in tissue consists of a layer of cells.
-The boundary at the tip of the root and the part of the calypra is not clearly visible.
+The boundary at the tip of the root and the part of the calyptra is not clearly visible.